 When we’re unwilling to be emotionally connected we’re also less capable of being vulnerable and holding space for each other.
 It simply isn’t safe and our ego gets in the way.

 This happens when we’re focused on having a partner there to enhance our own pleasure, rather than for the sake of entering into sacred union of body, mind, and spirit.

 If one person needs to pause or change something, the other person may react with disappointment and anger.

 There is a lack of tolerance for the unexpected to arise spontaneously.
 Attachment to the pleasure and orgasm comes in the way.

-That is harmful and is the opposite of being in union; It is a way to practice sexuality that further strengthens our feeling of separation.
+That is harmful and is the opposite of being in union; sex without connection further strengthens our feeling of separation.

 The person that’s been rejected may enter into a pattern of giving what they think their partner wants instead of openly asking and sharing their own desires.

 Instead of giving with joy out of love, he or she is giving out of fear of rejection or anger from the other partner.
 Sometimes both partners feel this way.

 It goes without saying that these consequences can lead to a further lack of self-connection for both partners.